grafana/jsonnet-libs/helloworld-observ-lib/README.md

   };
 ```

-- Due to high decomposition level, not only dashboards but single panels can be imported ('cherry-picked) from the library to be used in other dashboards
+- Due to high decomposition level, not only dashboards but single panels can be imported ('cherry-picked') from the library to be used in other dashboards
 - Format introduces mandatory arguments that each library should have: `filteringSelector`, `instanceLabels`, `groupLabels`, `uid`.
 Proper use of those parameters ensures library can be used to instantiate multiple copies of the observability package in the same enviroment without `ids` conflicts or timeSeries overlapping.

 ## Examples